 Morgan is a Psychology major at Saint Mary’s College with a minor in biology and sociology.
 While active in extracurricular activities in high school, Morgan has been required to focus on working three jobs outside of her academic studies at St Mary’s and has been financially independent since the age of 19.
 Morgan is interested in research, and this scholarship will allow her the freedom to get involved with research professors at Saint Mary’s College.
 For her community service project, based upon her personal experience, Morgan would like to help other LGBTQ homeless in the South Bend area during her senior year.

 Sushi is an intended Art/Psychology double major achieving an impressive 4.0 GPA her freshman year while holding down several work/study jobs.
 During her first year, Sushi was very involved in Project SHE (Spreading Hope through Education) providing graphics, technical and website support.
 She is also active in the choir and equestrian club.
-For her community service project, Sushi would like to host a workshop to enlighten and spread awareness by encouraging people to think and make a difference.
+For her community service project, Sushi worked with various campus and community organizations to host a LGBTQ Resource Workshop at St Mary’s to enlighten and spread awareness by encouraging people to think and make a difference.

 2016/2017 Recipients Samuel Cho ND ’18 and Maranda Pennington SMC ’17